KaterinaWalter/javadocs/docs/unit1/notes101.md

 <div style="text-align: center;">
 <span class="highlighter-green">
-<strong>✴✴✴ NEW UNIT/SECTION! ✴✴✴</strong><br>Create a blank Java program to take your class notes in for the next few lessons. <em>Click on the collapsed heading below for GitHub instructions</em> ⤵
+<strong>✴✴✴ NEW UNIT/SECTION! ✴✴✴</strong><br>Create a blank Java program to take your class notes in for the next few lessons.<br><em>Click on the collapsed heading below for GitHub instructions</em> ⤵
 </span>
 </div>